Ask Brianna: How do I make a money resolution that succeeds?

 So dial it back a bit.
 Give yourself a break.
 Making realistic goals to save money doesn’t mean you’re lazy, just pragmatic; set yourself up for small wins, and they’ll add up to bigger ones.

-Maybe you’ve heard your boss talk about S.M.A.R.T. goals.
-They’re specific, measurable, achievable, relevant and time-bound.
+Maybe you’ve heard your boss talk about S.M.A.R.T. goals — specific, measurable, achievable, relevant and time-bound.
 A broad goal to save more money doesn’t qualify.
 But saving $500 for emergencies by the end of June — that’s more like it.

 Why?
 Because hitting small milestones will encourage you to keep going.
 You won’t lose heart if you have to skip a month of savings to pay a surprise parking ticket, because it doesn’t take much effort to pick back up.
 Instead of completely reworking your monthly spending, you can make small changes.
 And once you hit small milestones, you’re free to exceed them — or set new, loftier goals in the future.